 Harvest the chives whenever you need them using kitchen scissors to clip the chives off of the main plant.
-Give the leaves a quick rinse under cold water, dab them dry with a paper towel, and then either cut them into small bits with a knife or scissors.
+Give the blades a quick rinse under cold water, dab them dry with a paper towel, and then either cut them into small bits with a knife or scissors.

 1 small clove garlic, minced